Scientific Forecaster Discussion

 The percentage reflects the number of guidance members agreeing

-with the scheduled taf issuance flight rule category.
-Complete
+with the schedule taf issuance flight rule category.
+Complet hourly

-hourly

-experimental aviation forecast consistency tables and ensemble
+experimental aviation forecast consistency tables and ensemble forecasts